freeCodeCamp/devdocs/CONTRIBUTING.md

 ## Requesting new documentations

-Please do not open issues to request new documentations.
+Please don't open issues to request new documentations.
 Use the [Trello board](https://trello.com/b/6BmTulfx/devdocs-documentation) where everyone can vote and contributors can get a feel for what is most wished for.

 ## Contributing code and features